Guide

 Understanding what certified mail is used for helps you recognize situations where regular mail simply isn't sufficient.
 Any time you need to prove that you sent something—and that it was received—certified mail becomes essential.

 One common question about what is certified mail relates to cost.
-Here's the current pricing structure:
+Here's the pricing structure as of May 2026:

 First-Class Mail postage (1 oz)$0.78